Raid-Training-Initiative/RTI/text/main/faq.md

 `[•]` **Member**
 Your rank upon joining the community.
 You need this rank to join our raids!
 _Requirements_: #join_us
+`[•]` **Lieutenant**
+Lieutenants help out in training runs and organise kill runs, CM runs, fractals, and dungeons.
+They have good knowledge of most encounters and have experience within raids.
+_Requirements_: Approved by @Officer.
+To get the role, a lieutenant will have raided with us before and demonstrated good performance in raids and a capacity to lead raids.
 `[•]` **Commander**
-They help around on our trainings, leading or assisting.
-They have good knowledge of most encounters and class builds.
+Commanders lead training runs on a regular basis (at least once per month).
+They have good knowledge of all encounters and many class builds.
 They will also be socially active in the guild and keen to help out new players.
 _Requirements_: Approved by @Officer.
-Help out in at least 1 training per month.
+A commander will get their role after they demonstrate their ability and motivation to teach and train new players in official RTI training runs.
 `[•]` **Officer**
-Enforces guild discipline and handles the admin.
+Officers enforce guild discipline, handle guild admin, and are involved in overarching changes to how RTI and the discord work.
 _Requirements_: Approved by @Leader.
 `[•]` **Hero, Zero to Hero, Sidekick**
 These roles are part of the "Zero to Hero" initiative where temporary raid statics are made for new raiders and all raid wings are completed with close guidance by (an) experienced raid leader(s).
 This initiative is announced in #announcements every few months.